 If a debt is declared non-dischargeable, it has to be paid off.
 Only dischargeable debts – which credit card debts typically are, absent fraud or other problems – can be wiped out in bankruptcy.

 Philadelphia Bankruptcy Lawyers Can Help You Eliminate Credit Card Debt

 Don’t let anxiety about credit card bills continue to control your life.
 If debt is causing problems for you, help is available 24 hours a day, seven days a week.
 Get the fresh start you deserve by filing Chapter 7, filing Chapter 13, or exploring alternatives to bankruptcy in Pennsylvania.

-To learn more about eliminating your credit card debt in a free and confidential legal consultation, call the Philadelphia credit card debt lawyers of Sadek & Cooper Law Offices at (215)-545-0008 today.
+To learn more about eliminating your credit card debt in a free and confidential legal consultation, call the Philadelphia credit card debt lawyers of Sadek Bankruptcy Law Offices Law Offices at (215)-545-0008 today.
 We proudly serve Philadelphia County, Delaware County, Montgomery County, and beyond.